Tacit collusion: Duopoly example

 Tacit collusion is best understood in the context of a duopoly and the concept of game theory (namely, Nash equilibrium).
 Let's take an example of two firms A and B, who both play an advertising game over an indefinite number of periods (effectively saying 'infinitely many').
 Both of the firms' payoffs are contingent upon their own action, but more importantly the action of their competitor.
 They can choose to stay at the current level of advertising or choose a more aggressive advertising strategy.
 If either firm chooses low advertising while the other chooses high, then the low-advertising firm will suffer a great loss in market share while the other experiences a boost.
-However, if they both choose high advertising, then neither firms' market share will increase but their advertising costs will increase, thus lowering their profits.
+If they both choose high advertising, then neither firms' market share will increase but their advertising costs will increase, thus lowering their profits.
 If they both choose to stay at the normal level of advertising, then sales will remain constant without the added advertising expense.
-Thus, both firms will experience a greater payoff if they both choose normal advertising (however this set of actions is unstable, as both are tempted to defect to higher advertising to increase payoffs).
+Thus, both firms will experience a greater payoff if they both choose normal advertising (this set of actions is unstable, as both are tempted to defect to higher advertising to increase payoffs).
 A payoff matrix is presented with numbers given:

 Notice that Nash's equilibrium is set at both firms choosing an aggressive advertising strategy.
 This is to protect themselves against lost sales.
 This game is an example of a prisoner's dilemma.